Doctor Strange's Book of Names

 Topaz

-A young female empath and healer.
-An ally and friend of Dr. Strange.
+A young female sorceress, empath, and healer.
+An ally, friend, and former disciple of Dr. Strange.

 Trinity of Ashes, The